 This field is filled out automatically.
 It is referenced from the Certificate of Compliance (CF1R), which must be completed prior to this document.

 Oversized equipment can result in reduced efficiency and capacity.
-Entirely new systems (see definition in Section 9.6.9 of the RCM) must be properly sized to match the heating and cooling load of the space that it serves.
+Entirely new systems must be properly sized to match the heating and cooling load of the space that it serves.
 To do this, heating and cooling load calculations must be performed using an approved calculation methodology.
 These are listed here.
 Select the load calculation methodology used for this dwelling unit.
 If the project consists of a partial replacement of equipment or ducts (change-out), then load calculations are not required.
 Select N/A. Load calculations are always recommended, especially if the loads of the house have been changed since the original equipment has been installed (reduced via weatherization, other improvements).

 Enter the total sensible cooling load for the dwelling unit described by this document.
 For projects involving dwelling units with more than one system, this will be a sum of the loads for the parts of the dwelling unit served by those systems.
 If the project consists of a partial replacement of equipment or ducts (change-out) then load calculations are not required.
 Select N/A.